apache/druid/docs/ingestion/input-sources.md

 ## HDFS input source

-:::info
+:::info Required extension

-You need to include the [`druid-hdfs-storage`](../development/extensions-core/hdfs.md) as an extension to use the HDFS input source.
+To use the HDFS input source, load the extension [`druid-hdfs-storage`](../development/extensions-core/hdfs.md) in your `common.runtime.properties` file.
 :::

 The HDFS input source is to support reading files directly